Groups with infinitely many ends acting analytically on the circle: Acknowledgements

 \subsection{Step 3: Chain of commutators}

-As we have already explained, Proposition~\ref{p:ghys} implies that if two diffeomorphisms $f_1$, $f_2$ in $G$ are $\eps_0$-close to the identity over a small interval, then the sequence of commutators $f_k$ must be eventually trivial, since $G$ is locally discrete.
-We want to contradict this consequence, finding two elements $f_1$ and $f_2$ which are locally $\eps_0$-close to $id$, though generate a subgroup in $G$ which is almost free.
-This seems very likely since an amalgamated product over a finite group is highly similar to a free group.
-However, we need less: we shall not try to investigate further properties of the group generated by $f_1$ and $f_2$ other than looking at the sequence of iterated commutators.
+\paragraph{Strategy --} As we have already explained, Proposition~\ref{p:ghys} implies that if two diffeomorphisms $f_1,f_2$ in $G$ are $\eps_0$-close to the identity over a small interval, then the sequence of commutators $f_{k+2}=[f_{k+1},f_k]$ must be eventually trivial, since $G$ is locally discrete.
+We want to get a contradiction, finding two elements $f_1$ and $f_2$ which are locally $\eps_0$-close to $id$, generating a free subgroup in $G$.
+The main result in this third step is the following: